tomxp411/opcode-table-maker/Markdown/X16 Reference - Appendix E - 65C816 Processor.md

 ## Vectors

 The 65816 has two different sets of interrupt vectors.

-In emulation mode (.e = 1), the vectors are the same as the 65C02.
+In emulation mode, the vectors are the same as the 65C02.
 In native mode (.e = 0), the native vectors are used.
 This allows you to switch to the desired operation mode, based on the operating mode of your interrupt handlers.

-The Commander X16 is designed for a 65C02 CPU, so the KERNAL ROM is written for emulation mode.
-So native mode interrupts on the X16 will switch to emulation mode and call the 8-bit interrupt handlers.
+The Commander X16 operates mostly in emulation mode, so native mode interrupts on the X16 will switch to emulation mode, then simply call the 8-bit interrupt handlers.

 The vectors are: